Cosmic ray-driven bioenergetics for Life in Molecular Clouds: Introduction

 \section{Introduction}

-The genetics and biological activity of living creatures rely on bioenergetics processes that concern the energy flow of living systems, such as the transformation of energy, the production and utilization of adenosine triphosphate (ATP) molecules, and so on.
-Through such procedures, chemical energy is smoothly converted into ATP, a form that is necessary for living.
-The cellular respiration of life on earth has two ways which are aerobical and anaerobical breathe.
-The chemiosmotic theory proposed by Peter D. Mitchell in 1961\cite{Mitchell} suggests that ATP synthesis is driven by the electrochemical gradient across the biofilm as hydrogen ions (i.e. protons) diffuse from the high proton concentration region to the lower area.
+Life's genetics and biological activity rely heavily on its bioenergetics which governs the energy flow of living systems.
+These include transforming energy, producing and utilizing adenosine triphosphate (ATP) molecules, etc. These steps effectively convert chemical energy into ATP, essential for life.
+On Earth, cellular respiration occurs in two ways: aerobic and anaerobic respiration.
+Peter D. Mitchell proposed the chemiosmotic theory in 1961 \cite{Mitchell} and pointed out that ATP synthesis is driven by an electrochemical gradient established across the plasma membrane as hydrogen ions (protons) diffuse from areas of high proton concentration to those of lower concentration.
 The energy released through the electron transport chain maintains the proton concentration gradient as a proton pump.
-The origin of chemiosmotic theory is still a mystery and it may be closely related to the origin of life.

-Previously, we proposed a model named as Nebula-Relay hypothesis, predicting that the ancestors of Earth's life once lived in molecular clouds \cite{nebula-relay}.
-In this model, life originated on the planet system of the sun's predecessor star through complex physicochemical interactions which may be similar to abiogenesis on earth \cite{Oparin,Haldane}.
-Then these primitive creatures filled in the produced pre-solar nebula after the death of the predecessor star.
-In this model, homologous lives or their fossil can be found everywhere in the solar system, which is different from ordinary panspermia theory \cite{Panspermia}.
-In Ref. \cite{Chirality}, we found that the ultra-low temperature environment of molecular clouds may be the reason for the chiral polymer chain of biological molecules.
+The ancestors of Earth's life might be lived in molecular clouds according to some models such as panspermia and Nebula-Relay hypothesis \cite{nebula-relay} which suggested that the ancestors of Earth's life may have originated in Sun's predecessor planetary system and lived in the pre-solar nebula (a molecular cloud where the solar system was formed).
+According to the Nebula-Relay hypothesis, life in the solar system origins on the planet of the Sun's predecessor star through complex physicochemical interactions which is similar to the abiogenesis on Earth \cite{Oparin,Haldane}.
+Then, these primitive organisms populated in the pre-solar nebula created after the death of this predecessor star.
+Compared to the panspermia theory \cite{Panspermia}, this model suggests that homologous lifeforms or their fossils can be found throughout the solar system.
+In Ref. \cite{Chirality}, the author found that the ultra-low temperature environment of molecular clouds might explain the origin of the chirality of biological molecules.